 The North Channel of the River Lee is fairly straight.
 The South Channel has more of a serpentine flow.
 Together they create an island where the historic center of Cork was built.
-This gorgeous scenery along a side street named Crosse’s Green is where the South Channel makes its sharpest turn.
+This gorgeous scenery along a side street named Crosse’s Green is where the South Channel makes the sharpest turn.
 A Dominican priory was established near here in 1229.
-Then this area became a major industrial center until the 1970s when it fell into a sharp decline.
-Now it is a quiet neighborhood that few tourists see and enjoy.
+Then, the area became a major industrial center until the 1970s when it fell into a sharp decline.
+Now this is a quiet neighborhood that few tourists see and enjoy.